SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/parts-of-speech.md

 ### functional categories

-A functional category is a part of speech that purely encodes grammemes (however, those can be semantic roles, thus also encoding semantics).
+»⟮A functional category⟯« is ⟮＿a word class＿⟯ that ⟮purely encodes ＿grammemes＿ (however, those can be semantic roles, thus also encoding semantics)⟯.
-A word that is a member of a functional category is called a function word.
+»⟮a function word⟯« is ⟮＿a lexical unit＿⟯ that ⟮is a member of ＿a functional category＿⟯.

 #### particle

-A particle is a function word which cannot be inflected.
+»⟮A particle⟯« is ⟮＿a function word＿⟯ which ⟮cannot be inflected⟯.
-A sentence-final particle is a particle occurring at the end of the sentence.
+»⟮A sentence-final particle⟯« is ⟮＿a particle＿⟯ ⟮occurring at the end of the sentence⟯.
-Sentence-final particles in particular generally indicate modality, register or other pragmatic effects.
+⟮＿Sentence-final particles＿⟯ in particular generally indicate ⟮modality⟯ or ⟮various pragmatic effects⟯.

 #### adpositions

-Types of adpositions: {post, pre, circum, ambi}
+Types of ⟮＿adpositions＿⟯: {⟮＿post＿⟯, ⟮＿pre＿⟯, ⟮＿circum＿⟯, ⟮＿ambi＿⟯}
-An ambipositon is an adposition that may be either a pre- or postposition depending on other factors.
+»⟮An ambipositon⟯« is an adposition that may be either a pre- or postposition depending on other factors.

 ##### semantics

-semantically, adpositions may indicate time, space, various semantic roles, or something else.
+semantically, ⟮＿adpositions＿⟯ may indicate ⟮time⟯, ⟮space⟯, ⟮various semantic roles⟯, or ⟮something else⟯.

 ##### transitivity

-Adpositions may be transitive or intransitive.
+⟮＿Adpositions＿⟯ may be ⟮＿transitive＿⟯ or ⟮＿intransitive adpositions＿⟯.
-A transitive/intransitive takes/does not take a complement.
+»⟮A transitive/intransitive adposition⟯« is ＿an adposition＿ that ⟮takes/does not take ＿a complement＿⟯.
-Intransitive adpositions are often called adverbs, though that's probably an inferior analysis.
+⟮＿Intransitive adpositions＿⟯ are often called ⟮＿adverbs＿⟯, though ⟮that's probably an inferior analysis⟯.
-Transitive adpositions most commonly take NPs/DPs or other adpositional phrases as complements.
+⟮＿Transitive adpositions＿⟯ most commonly take ⟮NPs/DPs⟯ or ⟮other adpositional phrases⟯ as ⟮＿complements＿⟯.

 ### pragmatic categories

-A pragmatic category (my term) is a part of speech that mainly encodes (half of) practs.
+»⟮A pragmatic category⟯« (my term) is ⟮＿a word class＿⟯ that mainly encodes ⟮(half of) ＿practs＿⟯.

 #### interjections

-Interjection is a pragmatic category that indicates a reaction.
+»⟮Interjection⟯« is ⟮＿a pragmatic category＿⟯ that ⟮indicates a reaction⟯.
-Interjections are pretty separated from the rest of the syntax of the sentence.
+⟮＿Interjections＿⟯ are ⟮pretty separated⟯ from ⟮the rest of the syntax of the sentence⟯.
-Interjection and discourse marker are often used interchangeably, but interjection refers to the syntactic/morphological class, while discourse marker refers to the pragmatic class.
+⟮＿Interjection＿⟯ and ⟮c_;＿discourse marker＿⟯ are often used interchangeably, but ⟮c_;＿interjection＿⟯ refers to ⟮the syntactic/morphological class⟯, while ⟮c-;＿discourse marker＿⟯ refers to ⟮the pragmatic class⟯.

 ### lexical category

-A lexical category is a part of speech that (also) encodes sememes.
+»⟮A lexical category⟯« is ⟮＿a word class＿⟯ that (also) encodes ⟮＿sememes＿⟯.
-A word that is a member of a lexical category is called a content word.
+»⟮A content word⟯« is ⟮＿a lexical unit＿⟯ that is ⟮a member of ＿a lexical category＿⟯.
 Sometimes lexical category is used as a synonym for part of speech/word class (but I don't like this).

 #### ad

+An ad phrase (my term) is a phrase that acts as a modifier for another head and thus semantically describes/restricts that head.
+Ad phrases may be attributive adjective phrases or adverb phrases.
+Attributive adjective phrases are ad phrases that modify things that are not NPs/DPs.
+Adverb phrases are ad phrases that modify things that are not NPs/DPs.

 ##### adjective

-An adjective can act as the head of an AP, or become the head of an NP.
+An adjective is a lexical unit that can act as the head of an AP, or become the head of an NP.
 A nominalized adjective is an adjective that has become the N head of an NP.

 ###### AP

-An adjective phrase prototypically describes/restricts the semantics of its head.
 An adjective phrase may be attributive or predicative.
-An attributive adjective phrase is adjoined to an NP.
-A predicative adjective phrase is the complement of the NP.
+A predicative adjective phrase is the complement of the VP.

 ##### adverb

+Adverb phrase = adverbial phrase.
-An adverb is the head of an adverbial phrase.
+»⟮An adverb⟯« is ⟮＿the head＿⟯ of ⟮＿an adverbial phrase＿⟯.
-Adverb(ial) phrases modify any number of things that are not NPs/DPs.
+»⟮Adverb(ial) phrases⟯« ⟮are ＿modifiers＿ for⟯ ⟮any number of things⟯ that ⟮are not NPs/DPs⟯.
-In some sense, adverb and adverb phrase have become a sort of catch-all category.
+^bit of a catch-all category
-Semantically, adverbial phrases describe/restrict the thing they're modifying.
+Semantically, ⟮＿adverbial phrases＿⟯ ⟮describe/restrict the thing they're ＿modifying＿⟯.
-In most languages, adverbs/adverbial phrases are at least able to modify other AdvPs, APs, DPs, PPs, VPs, and IPs.
+In most languages, ⟮＿adverbs/adverbial phrases＿⟯ are at least able to modify other AdvPs, APs, DPs, PPs, VPs, and IPs.

 #### noun-related